Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Introduction

-We observe that the design space for performing concurrency control on the JVM is complex with subtle trade-offs.
-In prior work, concurrency has been controlled by intercepting OS-level thread-scheduling decisions (as in \rr~\cite{rr-chaos}, the record-and-replay tool for Linux), by emulating the JVM completely (as in Java Path Finder (JPF)~\cite{Visser03-jpf}), by mocking concurrency primitives in the JDK (as done by Lincheck~\cite{Koval23-lincheck}, for testing concurrent data structures), or by pausing individual threads to defer their scheduling (as in CalFuzzer~\cite{Joshi09-calfuzzer}).
-As shown in Fig.~\ref{fig:tradeoffs} (and detailed in Section~\ref{sec:related}), these design choices have impacts on (i) the \emph{viability} of running the tool on real-world programs, due to its \emph{applicability} (i.e., the kinds of programs that it targets), the \emph{expressibility} of the search space (i.e., whether all interleavings can be deliberately and faithfully exercised), and the \emph{maintainbility} of the tool itself (i.e., how easily it can keep up with evolving Java versions); as well as (ii) its \emph{bug-finding effectiveness}, which for a given search algorithm (e.g., random sampling) depends on maximizing the run-time \emph{performance} of executions and minimizing the \emph{search space} of which interleavings need to be considered.
+To understand this gap, we first look to systems described in prior work and map the design space, identifying the subtle trade-offs which make concurrency control of JVM programs challenging.
+Classical design choices include intercepting OS-level thread-scheduling decisions (as in \rr~\cite{rr-chaos}, the record-and-replay tool for Linux), by emulating the JVM completely (as in Java Path Finder (JPF)~\cite{Visser03-jpf}), by mocking concurrency primitives in the JDK (as done by Lincheck~\cite{Koval23-lincheck}, for testing concurrent data structures), or by pausing individual threads to defer their scheduling (as in CalFuzzer~\cite{Joshi09-calfuzzer}). \arxivadd{As shown in Fig.~\ref{fig:tradeoffs} (and detailed in Section~\ref{sec:related}),} these design choices have impacts on (i) the \emph{scope of what can be tested}, owing to \emph{applicability} (i.e., the extent to which arbitrary target programs are supported), the \emph{expressibility} of the search space (i.e., whether all interleavings can be deliberately and faithfully exercised), and the \emph{maintainbility} of the tool itself (i.e., how easily it can keep up with evolving Java versions); as well as (ii) its \emph{bug-finding effectiveness}, which for a given search algorithm (e.g., random walk) depends on maximizing the run-time \emph{performance} of executions and minimizing the \emph{search space} of which interleavings need to be considered.

+Crucially, we note that the vast majority of prior academic work in this area has primarily focused on evaluating specific testing techniques or search algorithms, not on maximizing the practical applicability of their artifacts, which has historically been overlooked as an engineering concern.
+While understandable from a scientific point of view, a side effect is that the gap between research and practice is wider than ever before, with systems presented at OOPSLA 2024~\cite{Schwartz24-jmvx} being limited to Java versions that were superceded in 2017.
+In contrast, this paper explicitly investigates the research question: ``\emph{Why is concurrency control with managed runtimes challenging, and what are the fundamental system design requirements for maximizing applicability to aribtrary JVM targets?}''

-Our key insight is that to make controlled concurrency testing effective and practically viable for managed code, we need to (i)~orchestrate thread interleavings without replacing existing concurrency primitives with mocks and (ii)~encode the semantics of concurrent primitives for faithfully expressing the set of all possible program behaviors.
+\diffrm{Our key insight is that}\diffadd{In order} to make controlled concurrency testing effective and practically viable for managed code, \diffrm{we need to be able}\diffadd{the key design philosophy we establish is} to orchestrate thread interleavings (i) without replacing existing concurrency primitives with mocks, while (ii)~still encoding the semantics of these concurrency primitives for faithfully expressing the set of all possible program behaviors.